 If you think about it, our ancestors have been babywearing for generations and generations so it’s a natural part of being a Mama and caring and nurturing for your young.
+That’s why I wrote a review of baby sleep miracle and you can check it out now if you’re interested.
 However, some baby carriers have gotten a bad rap — most recently slings for causing suffocation.
 Rest assured, if used properly slings are certainly safe and are a great carrier for the newborn baby.
 Mama is actually in the market for a new carrier since Baby #3 is going to make an appearance soon…hmmm…so many choices on how to wear her FASHIONABLY and SAFELY…which one to choose?!

 Mama knows so many parents that are choosing the ERGOBaby Carrier these days because it can be used from the infant stage as a front carrier up to 90 lbs. as a back carrier.
 It has an ergonomically correct positioning so you avoid that awful back pain that Mama was talking about earlier and it also supports correct positioning for your baby/toddler.
 Dads also like this carrier because it fits their shape (tested up to adults 6’6″ and has a 57″ waist belt).
 The carrier we had previously, never quite fit him.
 This could definitely be a top choice for Mama…especially now since it comes in Petunia PickleBottom Patterns!
 ERGObaby Organic Petunia Pickle Bottom Carrier, $160, at ergobabycarriers.com.